The 9th Interstellar Symposium:

 Partnerships

-For the 9th Interstellar Symposium, The Interstellar Research Group is excited to partner with the University of Texas at Austin’s Center for Planetary Systems Habitability.
+For the 9th Interstellar Symposium, The Interstellar Research Group partnered with the University of Texas at Austin’s Center for Planetary Systems Habitability.

 IRG is proud to continue our collaboration with the International Academy of Astronautics